stonepros/stone/doc/rados/operations/crush-map.rst

 achieve a 15% improvement in overall read throughput by utilizing SATA interface bandwidth and CPU cycles more evenly.

-By default, all ceph OSDs have primary affinity of ``1``, which indicates that any OSD may act as a primary with equal probability.
+By default, all stone OSDs have primary affinity of ``1``, which indicates that any OSD may act as a primary with equal probability.

-You can reduce a Ceph OSD's primary affinity so that CRUSH is less likely to choose the OSD as primary in a PG's acting set.::
+You can reduce a Stone OSD's primary affinity so that CRUSH is less likely to choose the OSD as primary in a PG's acting set.::

-	ceph osd primary-affinity <osd-id> <weight>
+	stone osd primary-affinity <osd-id> <weight>

 You may set an OSD's primary affinity to a real number in the range ``[0-1]``, where ``0`` indicates that the OSD may **NOT** be used as a primary